ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/context-menu/index.md

 - `export`: Export sub menu (containing csvExport and excelExport).
 Shown by default.
 - `csvExport`: Export to CSV using all default export values.
 Shown by default.
 - `excelExport`: Export to Excel (.xlsx) using all default export values.
 Shown by default.
-- `excelXmlExport`: Export to Excel (.xml) using all default export values.
-Shown by default.
 - `chartRange`: Chart a range of selected cells.
 Only shown if charting is enabled.

 ## Default Context Menu